turingschool/curriculum-site/module3/lessons/many-to-many.md

 <section class="checks-for-understanding">
 ### Independent Practice - Students and Modules

-Think about the relationship between students and modules (i.e. "Mod 1: Object Oriented Programming", "Mod 2: Web Applications with Ruby").
+Think about the relationship between students and modules (i.e. "Mod 1: Fundamentals of Programming", "Mod 2: Web Application Development").

 Diagram what the database would look like.
 </section>